pajochain/RosalindSolutions/README.md

  This is a repo created for the MSGDA Gene 6145 course - Genomic Data Visualization and Management.

- This will contain solutions to the Rosalind problem set in the form of functions.
+ This will contain solutions to Rosalind problem sets in the form of functions.

 Homework 2 solutions: DNA/RNA/REVC/GC/HAMM/PROT